 Polling released this week by UnidosUS and partner organizations reveals that Latino support for Harris was highest in Pennsylvania (72 percent to 26 percent), a key battleground state where Trump secured 19 electoral votes on election night.
 The poll also revealed that Latino voters were driven to the polls by their concerns over pocketbook issues, including the cost of living, jobs and the economy, housing affordability, and health care costs.
 AnAP VoteCast poll found respondents said Trump is stronger on the economy.

-Demographic Diversity and Regional Variations
+Demographic Diversity And Regional Variations

 Latino voters are not a monolithic group; they represent a diverse array of nationalities, cultures and political beliefs.
 This diversity means that voting patterns vary significantly based on geographic location, age and socioeconomic status.

 In Florida, for instance, whereLatinos voted for the former president over Harris 53 percent to 44 percent, many Cuban American voters support Trump due to his strong stance against the socialist government in Cuba, which resonates with their personal histories and political values.
-In Texas, a combination of cultural conservatism and economic concerns led some Latino voters to favor Trump’s policies.

 BSP Research’s pollingof 1,900 Latino registered voters across eight battleground states highlights the complexity of this rapidly growing demographic, challenging the notion of a binary political alignment.